 This advice is relevant for anyone sitting an Independent School 11 Plus entry test.

 It is designed to fill the period September to the January when the Independent School exam season starts.

 Children going for normal entry to selective but not overly competitive schools

 For many children, their place is reasonably secure (in other words the school is selecting to ensure you meet a standard but the entry isn’t particularly competitive).
 In this case where a child is reasonably bright doing a few Maths and English papers of the right standard will work well for you.
-In this case, we normally recommend the Galore Park Papers for this purpose:
+In this case, we normally recommend both Learning Street and the Galore Park Papers for this purpose: